anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 ## Step Two: Create Python file

 Within the 'dblp_acm' directory, create a file called 'example.py'.
-We will use this Python file to walkthrough the code.
+We will use this Python file to write the code.

 ## Step Three: Import dependencies